PiaMacalanda/Palindrome-Checker/README.md

 # 🌀 Palindrome Checker

 Welcome to the **Palindrome Checker**!
-This little program helps you determine if a word or phrase is a palindrome. 🥳
+This little program helps you determine if a word or phrase is a palindrome. ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧

 ## 📋 How It Works

 1. **Input**: Enter any word or phrase.
 2. **Processing**: The program cleans the input by removing non-alphanumeric characters and converting it to lowercase.
 3. **Check**: It then checks if the cleaned string reads the same forwards and backwards.
-4. **Output**: You'll get a cute message telling you if your input is a palindrome or not! 😊
+4. **Output**: You'll get a cute message telling you if your input is a palindrome or not! ◝(ᵔᗜᵔ)◜

 ## 🛠️ How to Use